 The dashboard search looks up content from the session card: it searches in the title, tags and description of your sessions.

 One of the useful aspects of the modular structure of your workshop agendas in SessionLab is that you can easily find and reuse blocks from any previous sessions while working in the Session Planner tool.
-You just need to open the Search panel on the left side of the screen, and you will be able to search within all the sessions you have access to (including your own sessions, sessions shared with you, and sessions on your team workspace) by selecting the Search “In sessions” option.
+You just need to open the Search panel on the right side of the screen, and you will be able to search within all the sessions you have access to (including your own sessions, sessions shared with you, and sessions on your team workspace) by selecting the Search “In sessions” option.